hsucherng/coding-style-guide/css.md

 Examples of Component Classes:

 - `.button` — any element that uses this class is expected to look like a button.
-- `.banner` — any element that uses this class is expected to look like a banner.
+- `.page-banner` — any element that uses this class is expected to look like a page banner.
 - `.media` — a common component used to display an image together with some text.
 Can be used for comments, author profile, search results, and more.

 ### Local Classes

-Local Classes are restricted classes that are intended to be used only for a specific page or section.
+Local Classes are restricted classes that are intended to be used for a specific page or section only.
 These classes can be used on their own, or can be used to complement Component Classes.

 Local Class names should have these properties: